coretechsystems/AptOS-G900A/README.md

 # AptOS-G900A
 ![rip logo](http://i.imgur.com/Ig26wjH.png)
-The X ROM for the AT&amp;T Samsung Galaxy S5 (klteuc/klteatt) built over XtreStoLite for the G900F.
+AptOS, built over a fork of X ROM 2.3
-Follow the XDA thread here: https://forum.xda-developers.com/att-galaxy-s5/development/rom-xtrestolite-g900a-edition-extras-t3525205
+Follow the XDA thread here: https://forum.xda-developers.com/att-galaxy-s5/development/aptos-t3564641

 # Build Instructions
 To build the ROM using this source, simply zip the META-INF, assets, and system folders using a utility of your choice, like 7-ZIP (for Windows), through the shell using zip (Linux), or with iZip (Mac).